jetbeep/android-sdk/README.md

 See the test application for more details.

-## Work with vending devices
+## Work with Vending

+Base class for vending is VendingDevices.
+You can access it from `JetBeepSDK.locations.vendingDevices`

-### Classes & methods of VendingDevices
+### Classes & methods in VendingDevices

-`connect(device: ConnectableDevice): Boolean` - connect to specified device.
-Returns *true* in case of successful connection.
+`connect(device: ConnectableDevice): Boolean` - to connect to specified device.
+Returns *true* on successful connection.

-`disconnect(): Boolean` - disconnect from connected device.
-Returns *true* in case of successful disconnection.
+`disconnect(): Boolean` - to disconnect from device.
+Returns *true* on successful disconnection.

 `subscribe(customerCallback: DeviceChangeListener)` - subscribe to a listener to get updates of devices and their statuses.